stephenhouser/PinballY-Wheel-Actions/README.md

 ![Wheel Actions](wheel-actions.png)

-Based on a basic idea presented on the [PinballY User Community](https://www.facebook.com/groups/781499215682063/?multi_permalinks=1065515423947106&notif_id=1614013597614579&notif_t=feedback_reaction_generic&ref=notif).
+Based on a basic idea presented in the [PinballY User Community](https://www.facebook.com/groups/781499215682063/?multi_permalinks=1065515423947106&notif_id=1614013597614579&notif_t=feedback_reaction_generic&ref=notif).
 See [concept.md](concept.md) for more details of the original idea.

 **This is a proof of concept.** If you are here looking for a completed, working, drop-in solution, please move on.
 It's not there yet.